SunnyAsar/places-front-end/README.md

-# Project Name
+# Places
-Places, a best activities and experience finder for travellers.
+Places, the best activities and experience finder for travellers.

 ![screenshot](./public/detail.png)